deepak-mishra/deepak-mishra/README.md

 ### About Me 🚀
 I bring over a decade of diverse experience in the world of front-end web development.
 I excel at creating visually stunning and user-friendly UI solutions.
 My dedication to industry standards ensures that my projects are accessible, compliant, and functional across various browsers.

 My strengths as a professional include a dynamic approach to software development, a drive for continuous learning, unwavering professionalism, and a strong work ethic.
 My passion for the dynamic world of web and technology drives me to actively contribute to their enhancement on a daily basis.
-A big fan of JS-based stacks , such as Node + ReactJS/Redux or MEAN - MongoDB, ExpressJS, AngularJS, NodeJS.
+A big fan of JS-based stacks , such as Node + ReactJS/Redux or MEAN - MongoDB, ExpressJS, Angular, NodeJS.

 ###  Skills 📝